 - Send pitch decks (by email, of course) to potential investors

-- Receive emails with decision on go/no-go from investors
+- Receive with the decision to go/no-go from investors

 Why not keep emails and tasks together?

-Although emails and tasks work so closely together, there are a lot of articles online advising people to Stop using email as a To Do list.
-A quick research made me realize most defenders of this idea are actually Task Management tools.?
-I feel forced to disagree with that, and I tell you why.
+Although and tasks work so closely together, there are a lot of articles online advising people to stop using email as a To-Do .
+Quick research can make you realize that most defenders of this idea are tools.
+We strongly disagree with that, and we will tell you why.

-But the problem is that traditional email layouts are not designed to be To Do lists.
-The result is that… well… I confess that, until recently, my way of organizing To Dos was not something I was proud of…
+But the problem is that traditional email layouts are not designed to be To-Do lists.
+The result is that… well… a short time ago the way some us had of organizing To Dos was not something to be proud of…

 Why you should use your Inbox as a task manager

-1. Save time by centralizing your workflow in a single place
+1. Save time by centralizing your in a single place

-It doesn’t mean if a task came from your emails or by another mean.
-A task is a task.
+It doesn’t matter if a came from your or you had to create it.
+A is a .
 Let’s analyze two scenarios.

-When a task stems from emails: I don’t get the logic of selecting an email, sending it out to a different tool as a task or list of tasks, then performing the tasks and… guess what?
-Going back to your Inbox because that Email needs to be replied to.
-Wouldn’t it be amazing if you could simply assign a checklist of things you need to do to be ready to reply to that email, right inside your inbox?
-Yes, this is possible.
+When a stems from : You don’t get the logic of selecting an email, sending it out to a different as a or of tasks, then performing the tasks and… guess what?
+Going back to your because that Email needs to be replied to.

-When a task does not stem from email: You might ask yourself “what about the tasks that have nothing to do with my email?”.
-True, there are tasks that are independent from emails.
-But is it necessary to have a To Do list for non-email-related tasks and another one for email-related-tasks?
+When a does not stem from email: You might ask yourself “what about the tasks that have nothing to do with my email?”.
+True, some tasks are independent of .
+But is it necessary to have a To-Do for non-email-related tasks and another one for email-related-tasks?
 Of course not.
-The good news is that it is also possible to add independent tasks seamlessly into your Inbox.
+The good news is that it is also possible to add independent tasks seamlessly into your when you have the appropriate .

 2. Visualize your To-Dos better

-By visualizing your emails and tasks altogether, you can quickly and easily identify the tasks required from the emails you receive and vice-versa, avoiding duplication or overlapping of To Dos and improving clarity of your tasks.
+By visualizing your emails and tasks altogether, you can quickly and easily identify the tasks required from the emails you receive and vice-versa, avoiding duplication or overlapping of To-Dos and improving the clarity of your tasks.

-Besides that, nobody works with a single type of task or emails.
-People work across different topics, clients, projects, teams, timeframes, etc. Both emails and tasks are multi-dimensional.
+Besides that, nobody works with a single type of task or email.
+People work across different topics, clients, projects, teams, time frames, etc. Both emails and tasks are multi-dimensional.
 And if you don’t organize them properly, your life will potentially become a mess.
 So why should your task manager be unidimensional?
 Task management tools should not be based on single lists.

 Today, there are major successes in software tools that use Kanban methodology to change the way things have currently been done.
-Trello brought the concept successfully for Task Management, Pipedrive for CRM and JIRA for software development.
-Drag is pioneering the application of the concept for Emails & Tasks.
+Trello brought the concept successfully for Task Management, Pipedrive for CRM, and JIRA for software development.

 3. Manage what you need straight on the source

 Many people rely on external Task Management apps because they bring productivity features that traditional email providers don’t.
-In fact, the traditional email layout does not allow you to add tasks, set due dates in Emails, add notes, send reminders, and many other handy features.
+The traditional email layout does not allow you to add tasks, set due dates in Emails, add notes, send reminders, and many other handy features.

 4. Never lose any important information

-Using Inbox as a Task Manager is a very effective way of managing your daily To Dos.
-Being able to centralize your tasks in a single tool, better visualizing your workflow, applying actions straight to Emails and keeping on top of incoming information are really paramount for the productivity of any professional.
+Using your Inbox as a Task Manager is a very effective way of managing your daily To-Dos.
+Being able to centralize your tasks in a single tool, better visualizing your workflow, applying actions straight to Emails, and keeping on top of incoming information is paramount for the productivity of any professional.